Torr1n/Basic-Portfolio-Manager/README.md

 pursuing business in addition to computer science.
 I feel like this project is an opportunity for me to start to combine these two interests by creating a program that integrates these two fields, even if it is only at a basic level.

+## User Stories

+- *As a user,* I want to be able to buy a given number of shares of a stock for my portfolio
+- *As a user,* I want to be able to view the list of stocks that I own
+- *As a user,* I want to be able to get the total value of all the stocks I own
+- *As a user,* I want to be able to sell a stock and see how much profit I made
+- *As a user,* I want to be able to change the price of a stock and see that reflected in the value of my portfolio